codetracker-learning/INDIVIDUAL-PROJECT-sorting-hat/README.md

 ## Goals
 The goal of this project is to test your knowledge and to have a FUN time stretching yourself on your FIRST independent application that will become a part of your portfolio.

 Focus on MVP.
-Do not spend a ton of time styling.
+Do not spend a ton of time styling initially.
 Hit functionality first and then spend time on the styling of the project.

 - READ THROUGH ALL OF THE INFORMATION BELOW before planning how you will tackle the project.
 - Check the Issue Tickets to organize your process.
 You will have all week in class to work on this in class.